-- Stores and restaurants are full of pretend foods that masquerade as good choices, full of industrial additives and engineered to be so tasty and convenient we choose them over healthy, real foods too often.
+- Stores and restaurants are full of pretend foods that masquerade as good choices, full of industrial additives and engineered to be tasty and convenient, so we choose them over healthy, real foods too often.

 - Daily schedule commitments cramp our ability to eat the right foods at the right times, to support our ideal weight.

-Create plans for success during your transition to a diet and lifestyle of eating for fitness and your ideal weight.
+Create plans for success during your transition to a lifestyle of eating for fitness and your ideal weight.

-Learn to plan for meals, in a way that will work for your lifestyle, personal preferences, and situation.
+Plan for meals in a way that will work for your lifestyle, personal preferences, and situation.

 Create an Eating Plan